tansir525/tansir525/README.md

 ## I'm a learner !!

-- 🔭 I’m noob Developer
+- 🔭 I'm putting in a lot of effort to increase my developer skills.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning (React) everything🤣
 - 👯 I’m willing to work with other Project
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Games and Photography